tunefull/tunefull.github.io/docs/personas/persona-2.md

    * Jackson opens TuneFull.

-   * He skips the log-in process and goes straight to the Discover feature.
+   * He logs in and is immediately presented with the Discover feature.

    * After entering Discover, he is faced with a plethora of new music to choose from.

    * After listening to a couple of recently-posted clips, he finds one he really enjoys.

-   * He follows the link to the Spotify app, and adds all the artist's songs to his after-work playlist.
+   * He looks up the artist on the Spotify app, and adds all the artist's songs to his after-work playlist.

 **Frequency of Use:** A few times every week.